Body / Trim / Misc

 When Hillie and I first saw the Roush toolkit in the trunk of another local SVTOA member's Cobra, we both thought it made a classy, functional addition to the car.
 This slick little toolkit mounts to the underside of the trunk lid, ala BMW, and accommodates a small assortment of small hand tools for use in roadside emergencies.

 As Christmastime 2005 approached, Hillie asked me if I'd like a Roush toolkit for Taz.
-I said that I would like the empty tool box, so that I could populate the interior foam cutouts with tools of my own choosing.
-You see, the complete toolkit conspicuously displays the Roush logo on the face of the box and the tools, themselves.
+I said that I would like the empty tool box, so that I could populate the cutouts in its interior foam with tools of my own choosing.
+You see, the complete toolkit conspicuously displays the Roush logo on the face of the box and on all the tools.
 It even contains a commemorative Roush coin.
 That's all very nice for Roush owners, but it held no particular attraction for me, since I didn't own a Roush.

 And here's a close-up of the box's contents.